Gambling Laws in Canada (2025)

-Learn about recent developments in Canada’s gambling regulations and how to legally operate your online business.
+Learn about recent developments in Canada’s gambling regulations and how to legally operate your online gaming business in the country.

-Learn about recent developments in Canada’s gambling regulations and how to legally operate your online business.
+Learn about recent developments in Canada’s gambling regulations and how to legally operate your online gaming business in the country.

-This combination of obstacles creates harsh conditions for the registration and profitable operation of gambling companies in Canada.
-Yet, over the last several years, the country has lifted some of its regulations and simplified certain registration procedures.
-For example, Canada’s government finally lifted the ban on offering bets on single games in 2021.
+This combination of potentially confusing obstacles creates difficult conditions for the registration and profitable operation of gambling companies in Canada.
+However, over the last few years, the country has lifted some of its regulations and simplified some of its registration procedures.

-In this article, we provide an overview of the main regulations of each of Canada’s provinces, and explain Ontario’s recent iGaming initiative in detail.
-You’ll learn how to register your online gaming website in Canada and comply with related laws.
+This article provides an overview of the main regulations of each of Canada’s provinces and territories, before explaining recent developments in the country’s regulatory landscape.
+You’ll also learn how to register your online gaming website in Canada and safely comply with relevant laws.

-Below, you’ll find links to legislation explaining exactly which companies may be registered in each particular province to provide gambling activities.
-Also, each link provides instructions on how to get registered and the penalties for failing to comply.
+The table below includes links to legislation explaining exactly which companies may be registered in each province or territory to provide gambling services.
+Each link also provides instructions on how to register and the penalties for failing to comply.

 The Gaming Policy and Enforcement Branch of the Ministry of Finance (British Columbia) allows companies to operate under their provision.
 The gambling regulation of British Columbia is provided by the Gaming Control Act of 2002.
-Similarly to Alberta, this province has only one regulated online gambling website called PlayNow.
+This province has only one regulated online gambling website called PlayNow, which has expanded its services to other provinces in Western Canada like Manitoba and Saskatchewan.

 Manitoba Liquor and Lotteries Corporation is in charge of regulating gambling service providers.
-The authority registers companies and ensures the province’s integrity of gaming and lottery.
+The authority registers companies and ensures the province’s gaming and lottery integrity.
 Additionally, it conducts background checks on registered companies.
 Companies that want to operate in Manitoba need to follow The Liquor, Gaming and Cannabis Control Act and The Manitoba Liquor and Lotteries Corporation Act.
+Residents of Manitoba have been able to gamble online using PlayNow since 2013.

 The Gaming Control Branch of the Department of Public Safety (New Brunswick) is in charge of registering gambling service providers.
 The authority allows companies to develop, organize, undertake and conduct and manage lottery schemes on behalf of the provincial government.
 The main regulation on the matter is the province’s Gaming Control Act of 2008.